-Yong Liu is a Principal Data Scientist at Outreach.io, working on machine learning and data science solution to solve problems arising from the sales engagement platform.
+Yong Liu is a Principal Data Scientist at Outreach.io, working on machine learning, NLP and data science solution to solve problems arising from the sales engagement platform.
 Previously, he was with Maana Inc. and Microsoft.
 Prior to joining Microsoft, he was a Principal Investigator and Senior Research Scientist at the National Center for Supercomputing Applications (NCSA), where he led R&D projects funded by National Science Foundation and Microsoft Research.
 Yong holds a PhD from the University of Illinois at Urbana-Champaign.

 Transformer-based pretrained language models such as BERT, XLNet, Roberta and Albert significantly advance the state-of-the-art of NLP and open doors for solving practical business problems with high performance transfer learning.
 However, operationalizing these models with production-quality continuous integration/ delivery (CI/CD) end-to-end pipelines that cover the full machine learning life cycle stages of train, test, deploy and serve while managing associated data and code repositories is still a challenging task.
 In this presentation, we will demonstrate how we use MLflow and AWS Sagemaker to productionize deep transformer-based NLP models for guided sales engagement scenarios at the leading sales engagement platform, Outreach.io.

 We will share our experiences and lessons learned in the following areas: